kartenmacherei/engineering-culture/outline.md

 Writing code should be a collaborative process, pair programming, mob programming.
 We reduce the need for asynchronous Pull Requests and instead have the quickest possible feedback loop through writing code together.

+#### We balance data and intuition

+We work data-driven, but we also trust our intuition which is trained by practical experience and theoretical knowledge.
+Not everything we do can be based on numbers.

 #### Quality Assurance is an integral part of our work

 We do not hand over seemingly finished features to QA for testing.
 Instead, our QA Specialists work with us and help us to apply the right testing strategy before, during and after writing code.